Table of contents

 - Medication list

-In order to qualify for a Medical Marijuana Card, most states require that you see a state-licensed medical professional to confirm that you are suffering from one or more of a pre-approved list of medical conditions.
+To qualify for a Medical Marijuana Card, most states require that you see a state-licensed medical professional to confirm that you are suffering from one or more of a pre-approved list of medical conditions.
 Conditions may be physical such as cancer, epilepsy, or HIV, or mental such as anxiety, depression, or PTSD.

-Every state has a different list of conditions it considers ‘qualifying’ but here are the most commonly featured medical conditions:
+Every state has a different list of conditions it considers ‘qualifying,’ but here are the most commonly featured medical conditions:

-- ALS aka Lou Gehrig’s Disease
+- ALS, aka Lou Gehrig’s Disease

 - Anxiety Disorders and Depression